tbson2000/BookingSystem/README.md

   yarn ,
   yarn install ,
   yarn start

+In case you have an error related to execution policies which is unable to run scripts:
+  Step 1: run Powershell with Run As Administrator Step 2: enter 'set-executionpolicy remotesigned' Step 3: press 'y' and enter (Basically saying yes)

 Runs the app in the development mode.
 Open http://localhost:3000 to view it in your browser.